 PO 4.
-Describe elements of culture (e.g., food, clothing, housing, sports, customs, beliefs)
+Describe elements of culture of a community or nation (e.g., food, clothing, housing, sports, customs, beliefs) in areas studied.

 Suggested Procedures

 1. Before doing the lesson, read over the brief $(1 \frac{1}{2} \text{ page})$ overview of the holiday.
 It is a background so that if the kids have questions, you can answer them more effectively.